Summer can be a difficult time if your dog suffers from hay fever

 - – Don’t allow your dog to run through long grass or dense vegetation

-The first course of action should always to contact your local veterinary surgeon for advice.
-They will be able to provide an accurate diagnosis and recommend a suitable course of treatment to help.
+The first course of action should always be to contact your local veterinary surgeon for advice.
+They will be able to provide an accurate diagnosis and recommend a suitable course of treatment for your dogs.
 In some cases the apparent symptoms of pollen sensitivity can be due to other issues such as anxiety or fleas.

-Treatments can include topical applications such as creams, shampoos and sprays, medication or supplements, although it has to be said that prevention is often the best cure and following the above tips can be really helpful.
-Always seek veterinary advice before attempting to administer an antihistamine to your dog, as over the counter medications can sometimes contain ingredients which aren’t suitable for canines.
+Hay fever treatments for dogs can include topical applications such as creams, shampoos and sprays, medication or supplements.
+Although, prevention is often the best cure and following the above tips can be helpful to try first.
+Always seek veterinary advice before attempting to administer antihistamine tablets to your dog, as over-the-counter medications can sometimes contain ingredients that aren’t suitable for canines.

-Your dog’s health and welfare is our top priority
+Your dog’s health and welfare are our top priority

 If your dog has health issues, whether minor or more serious, the thought of leaving them to go on holiday can be very worrying.
-Barking Mad’s bespoke, individual dog sitting service is ideal for dogs who may require the administration of medication or that extra special loving care.
-We are happy to take time discussing your dog’s needs.
-Together with you, we will compile a detailed pet schedule which puts a plan in place for their care, before we consider placing them with one of our experienced host families.
+Barking Mad’s bespoke, dog boarding service is ideal for dogs who may require the administration of medication or tailored care.
+We are happy to take the time to discuss your dog’s needs.
+Together with you, we will compile a detailed pet schedule that puts a plan in place for their care, before we consider placing them with one of our experienced host families.

 Please note: Barking Mad, the UK’s leading home dog boarding provider, assumes no liability for the content of this page.
 This advice is not a substitute for a proper consultation with a vet and is only intended as a guide.
 Please contact your local veterinary practice for advice or treatment immediately if you are worried about your pet’s health – even if they are closed, they will always have an out of hours service available.